siddiqaa/psvcounter/README.md

 3) To handle situations where the target symbol might be split between two segments, the segmentation routine overlapped the segments by 20 pixel border

-4) After segmenting the images, I saved them and used labelImg to draw bounding boxes
+4) After segmenting the images, I saved them and used labelImg(https://github.com/tzutalin/labelImg) to draw bounding boxes.

-5) The xx script was used to convert the xml COCO format to
+5) lableImg saves the annotated data in COCO format as XML.
+The https://github.com/Guanghan/darknet/blob/master/scripts/voc_label.py script was used to convert the COCO format annoation to one image per line csv annotation text file.

-6) The
+6) The csv file with training annotations was manually split into training and testing sets.

+7) The tf_record script was used to convert the images and the csv files into tf record expected for tensorflow